Same-sex marriage in Yukon: Territorial legislation

-Further legislation, the Equality of Spouses Statute Law Amendment Act 2018, was passed by the Assembly in October 2018.
-It replaced references to "husband and wife" and "a man and a woman" with gender-neutral language in other acts, including the Evidence Act and the Family Property and Support Act.
+Further legislation, the Equality of Spouses Statute Law Amendment Act 2018, was passed 16–0 by the Assembly on 29 October 2018.
+It replaced references to "husband and wife" and "a man and a woman" in other acts, including the Evidence Act and the Family Property and Support Act.
 The law was assented by Commissioner Angélique Bernard.

+MLA Kate White referenced Dunbar and Edge when speaking in favour of the legislation:

 Marriage statistics

 44 same-sex couples married in Yukon between July 2004 and July 2014.
 The 2016 Canadian census showed that there were 70 same-sex spouses living in Yukon, with 55 (78.6%) being women.
 The census also showed that about 1.9% of Whitehorse women in couples were in same-sex relationships; the second highest in Canada after Yellowknife in the Northwest Territories.
 Men in same-sex couples accounted for 0.7% of men in couples.

 Religious performance

-In July 2019, the synod of the Anglican Church of Canada passed a resolution known as "A Word to the Church", allowing its dioceses to choose whether to perform same-sex marriages.
+In July 2019, the synod of the Anglican Church of Canada passed a resolution known as "A Word to the Church", allowing its dioceses to choose whether to bless and perform same-sex marriages.
 The canons of the Diocese of Yukon do not explicitly prohibit same-sex marriages, and one of the only mentions to marriage defines it as being "between two people".
-The former bishop, Larry Robertson, who retired in 2019, was vocally opposed to same-sex marriage.
+Former Bishop Larry Robertson, who retired in 2019, was opposed to same-sex marriage.

+Some other religious organisations perform same-sex marriages in their places of worship, including the United Church of Canada, Quakers, the Evangelical Lutheran Church in Canada, and the Canadian Unitarian Council.